3ch0p01nt/LogicApp-Device-Compliance/README.md

 - Parses the response.
 - Iterates through the devices and patches the extension attribute.

 **Note:** The Logic App uses authentication parameters (tenantId, clientId, clientSecret) for portability across tenants.
 Ensure you have the necessary permissions set up.
+I have also configured it to use a system assigned managed identity, which gets its permissions in the powershell steps

 ## Prerequisites